-adapted from Good Tidings® decorating information

 Basic Lighting Methods

-- Always have your sets lit when wrapping the branches with your lights… if lights should flicker, start by checking the bulbs closest to your hand first and then proceed away
+- Always have your sets lit when wrapping the branches with your lights.
+If lights flicker, start inspecting the bulbs closest to your hand first and then proceed away

 - When done, stand back from tree and “squint” your eyes to see holes where lights are needed.